 Step 1 – Click “Create New Ads”

-Step 2 – Create ads campaign by filling in your campaign name
+Step 2 – Create ads campaign and choose your testing unit

 Step 3 – Audience Targeting